statianas/detection_ai/README.md

 3) Using "processing_text.py", we read all PDFs into one large json using modules from "paper_parse.py" and perform filtering.
 4) Using "dim_script.py" we calculate the dimensions of PHdim and MLE.
 However, generated texts have already been added here, which you need to do yourself using the openAI API.
 As an example of the output file, there is the file "Example_dim".
 We save it in separate json files for quick pre-processing.
 5) Using "for_diploma_graph.py" and "mle_stats.py", we draw graphs and train models for both methods of calculating the internal dimension.

+The "PHD&MLE.ipynb" code works only with a ready-made dataset and calculates metrics only for it.